yswa-var/GlowUp-Goals/Docs/LowLevel.md

-Low-Level Design: ADHD Accountability Coach App (User-Friendly) This low-level design (LLD) refines the ADHD Accountability Coach App to be maximally user-friendly for individuals with ADHD, emphasizing simplicity, clarity, and motivational feedback.
+Low-Level Design: Accountability Coach App (User-Friendly) This low-level design (LLD) refines the Accountability Coach App to be maximally user-friendly, emphasizing simplicity, clarity, and motivational feedback.
 It uses a Python FastAPI backend, React frontend with Tailwind CSS, MongoDB database, and OpenAI API for LLM integration.
 The design details where the LLM is required, where it's not, and how to scrape tasks/goals to detect diversions with warnings.
 1. User-Friendly Design Principles

 Simplicity: Minimal steps for actions (e.g., one-click task addition).